Resonant cavity-QED with chiral flat bands: Spatial properties of the lifted mode

-First, we consider the disordered double-comb lattice displayed in Fig. \ref{fig1}(a).
-This geometry is interesting because in addition to supporting a chiral flat band, the CLSs remain in the $U=1$ class for any strength of hopping disorder.
-Defining $r=v_{2,n}/v_{1,n}$, each cell $n$ supports a CLS of the form $\ket{\psi_n} = ( r\ket{a_n}-\ket{c_n})/\sqrt{1+r^2}$.
-If the emitter couples to an $a-$site, namely $x_0=a_0$, then the Rabi frequency reads $|\lambda| = gr/\sqrt{1+r^2}$, such that the CLS of the corresponding cell is dynamically obtained at time $\tau$, following complete emission of the atom.
-This double-comb lattice thus acts analogously to a chain of uncoupled cavities.
+If the emitter couples to an $a-$site at cell $n=0$, namely $x_0=a_0$, then the coupling frequency reads $\lambda = g_0r/\sqrt{1+r^2}$, such that the CLS of the corresponding cell is dynamically obtained at time $\tau\propto\lambda^{-1}$, following complete emission of the atom.
+This double-comb lattice thus acts analogously to a chain of uncoupled cavities, each cavity mode being represented by a $\ket{\psi_n}$.
 In Figs. \ref{fig1}(b) and \ref{fig1}(c) we display the evolution of the emitter amplitude $|f_e(t)|^2$ and wavefunction population $|f_x(\tau)|^2$ at time $t=\tau$, respectively.
-In this and all subsequent cases, the results are obtained via exact numerical diagonalization of the \emph{full} Hamiltonian [Eq. (\ref{full})] with $g=10^{-3}J$.
-The connection to the effective interaction described by Eqs. (\ref{Heff}) and (\ref{psi_lambda}) can be established by $\langle x\ket{\widetilde{\psi}}=f_x(\tau)$, thereby validating our first-order perturbative approach.